 Passthrough only updates ACL entries (ACEs) that are related to the file or directory mode.

 chmodto make changes to files or directories with a non-trivial ACL.
 An ACL is trivial if it can be fully expressed as a file mode without losing any access rules.
 Setting the ACL Mode to Restricted is typically used to optimize a dataset for SMB sharing, but can require further optimizations.
 For example, configuring an rsync task with this dataset could require adding

 --no-permsas an extra option for the task.

-To view an ACL, go to Storage > Pools and click the Edit ACL option for a nested dataset within a pool.
+To view an ACL, go to Storage > Pools and click the Edit Permissions option for a nested dataset within a pool.

 The ACL for a new file or directory is typically inherited from the parent directory and is preserved when it is moved or renamed within the same dataset.
 An exception is when there are no File Inherit or Directory Inherit flags in the parent ACL owner@, group@, or everyone@ entries.
 These non-inheriting entries are added to the ACL of the newly created file or directory based on the Samba create and directory masks or the umask value.